zentuit/unity3d-store/README.md

 unity3d-store
 ---
-**September 29th, 2013:** iOS Server Side Verification is now implemented into unity3d-store.
+**October 3rd, 2013:** iOS Server Side Verification is now implemented into unity3d-store.
 The server is a complementary server provided by [SOOMLA](http://soom.la) to help you get your in-game purchases a bit more secured.
 This feature is not enabled by default.
 In order to enable Server Side verification go to the Soomla prefab and set  **ios Server Side Verification -> true**.

 Want to learn more about modelV3?
 Try these:
 * [Economy Model Objects - android-store](https://github.com/soomla/android-store/wiki/Economy-Model-Objects)